August 03, 2022

 Note: The Vocal Video platform provides you with everything you need to ask for, record, collect, edit, share, and host your own high-quality customer testimonial videos.
-Sign up for your free 14-day trial now.
+Sign up for your free Vocal Video account now.

 Product strategy, marketing, customer success (oh, and CEO too).

 Sign Up Free